Luckyshukla/Module_1/README.md

 # module_1
-Responsive Navbar using CSS and JavaScript
-Createed animation in Hamburg icon using JavaScript and CSS Hero Page
-Redirect to a particular section of a page using HTML Tigger to the new website trigger to the next page
+Created a Responsive Navbar and Responsive webpage using CSS and JavaScript in which animated Hamburg icon using JavaScript and CSS and also create a Hero Page in which navigation section navigate Redirect to a particular section of a page using HTML and also Tigger to the new website or trigger to the next page